 Bitcoin is often touted as a “get rich quick” solution to money problems.
 Unfortunately, this reputation has led to a rise in Bitcoin scams.

-In one example, some bad actors online have found ways to con people into sending them cryptocurrency.
+In one example, some bad actors online have found ways to convince people to send them cryptocurrency.

 To clarify, it’s the crypto schemes that can get you in legal trouble.
 Investing in crypto yourself might work for some as a side hustle, although it involves a fair amount of financial risk.